|

 We Don’t

-Prayer and penance worked perfectly for those
+Prayer and penance worked like psychotherapy for

-individuals we read about.
+those individuals we read about.
 But what about those we do not read about?
 That is, those who

 had the psychological constitution to endure the difficulties of life with only prayer and